Preventing Program Abuse

 - Complaints from internal or external sources

 - Anonymous tip through Saskatchewan Crime Stoppers

 Audits are also conducted to ensure the fairness and accuracy of employees’ work.
 During an audit, you may be asked to produce farming records and allow access to your farm for matters arising from the contract of insurance.
 As a condition of your contract of insurance, SCIC can access your operational information from grain companies or other individuals and organizations.

 If false or misleading information is discovered, your contract could be terminated and any excess money returned to the Corporation.
 Insurance may be voided for the crop year in which the fraudulent action occurred and will remain void until the Corporation approves reinstatement of the contract.
 Any premiums paid on voided contracts may not be returned and any unpaid premiums will remain owed.

-If you suspect program abuse, a complaint can be filed at any customer service office or with Saskatchewan Crime Stoppers.
-Crime Stoppers guarantees complete anonymity; call 1.800.222.8477.
+If you suspect program abuse, file a complaint at any SCIC customer service office or contact Saskatchewan Crime Stoppers at 1-800-222-8477.